Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - O.O.C.
 Is Serious Business:

 - He's not afraid to die, and is willing to charge into a fight if and when duty calls.
-When the Children of Thanos invade Wakanda in Infinity War, and T'Challa lifts a portion of the protective barrier to draw the fight away from Vision and Shuri, M'Baku expresses with genuine fear that "This will be the end of Wakanda".
+When the Children of Thanos invade Wakanda in Infinity War, and T'Challa lifts a portion of the protective barrier to draw the fight away from Vision and Shuri, M'Baku expresses with genuine fear that the invasion will be "the end of Wakanda".

 - Also in Infinity War, he looks utterly shellshocked and despondent after surviving the battle and Thanos' deadly fingersnap.